So what were you doing aged twelve? Mozart was directing a mass in C Minor at Vienna’s Waisenhauskirche. He wrote the piece, too, of course.

 - Once affiliated with an orphanage, now a parish church

-- Mozart directed his music at the building’s consecration in the presence of the Empress
+- Mozart directed at the building’s consecration in the presence of the Empress

 - See also: